Asashou/notes/09_pandas/09_pandas.md

         - `s.loc[:60]` returns all values from start to t=60
         - NOTE: slicing by label is end **inclusive**, while slicing by integer position is end **exclusive** (like for lists, tuples and arrays)
         - `s.loc[30:70]` does what you'd expect
         - Series slices always return another Series.
-To get the actual data values out, use `.values`
+To get the actual underlying numpy data values out, use `.values`
             - `s.loc[30:70].values` - returns a normal array of just fluorescence values
         - NOTE: indexing directly into a series, e.g. `s[60]` works the same as `s.loc[60]`, i.e, doing so indexes by label
             - strangely, `s[30:70]` doesn't work the same as `s.loc[30:70]` :(